rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 There are parts of TS that I absolutely adore and I will talk about them.
 The complexity of TS types is another big topic to discuss.
 Complexity causes compilation issues (we will encounter some new bloopers) and makes the language hard to use.
-This will take me a couple of weeks to finish.
+This will take me a few weeks to finish.

 I am working on these notes during the 2021 holiday season.
 _Merry Christmas, Happy New Year!_ Stay happy and healthy!